UNTNeogiLab/Dashboard/README.md

 1. `panel serve parameterized.ipynb --address 0.0.0.0` on server
 1. port forwarding depending on network configuration
 1. open address:5006 on local browser
+## Troubleshooting information
+Hangs on creating Virtual environment
+`virtualenv pyenv --read-only-app-data`
+then activate it and run
+`pipenv sync`